sensu/sensu-docs-legacy/source/docs/0.23/checks.md

 ## What is a Sensu check?

-Sensu checks define commands run by the [Sensu client][1] which monitor a condition (e.g. is Nginx running?) or read measurements (e.g. how much disk space do I have left?).
+Sensu checks are commands executed by the [Sensu client][1] which monitor a condition (e.g. is Nginx running?) or collect measurements (e.g. how much disk space do I have left?).
 Although the Sensu client will attempt to execute any command defined for a check, successful processing of check results requires adherence to a simple specification.